 - How often to send church email newsletters?

-Up until a few years ago, we would go to church, hear the message and all the events happening in church and go home.
-The following week, same thing.
+Up until a few years ago, we would go to church, hear the message and all the events happening in the church and go home.
+The following week, the same thing.

 Let’s look at some real church email newsletters 😉